21mu Tiffin: Accolades

 The film was selected for the Toronto International Women Film Festival 2021.
 It was declared a winner at the WRPN Women's International Film Festival 2021.
 It was selected and screened at the 16th Tasveer South Asian Film Festival in September 2021.
-It was also selected and screened at the 52nd International Film Festival of India under Indian Panorama Selections in November 2021.
-It also competed for ICFT UNESCO Gandhi Medal there.
+It was also selected and screened at the 52nd International Film Festival of India under the Indian Panorama Selections in November 2021.
+It also competed for the ICFT UNESCO Gandhi Medal there.